John Elkann

 John Philip Jacob Elkann (born 1 April 1976) is an Italian industrialist.
-In 1997, he became the chosen heir of his grandfather Gianni Agnelli, following the death of Gianni's nephew Giovanni Alberto Agnelli, and since 2004 has been leading the Agnelli family, an Italian multi-industry business dynasty.
-The family has been compared to the Kennedys.
+In 1997, he became the chosen heir of his maternal grandfather Gianni Agnelli, following the death of Gianni's nephew Giovanni Alberto Agnelli, and since 2004 has been leading the Agnelli family, an Italian multi-industry business dynasty.
+The Agnelli family has been described in media as comparable to the Kennedy family in terms of prominence in national affairs.

-Elkann chairs the automaker Stellantis and is the chief executive officer (CEO) of Exor, the holding company controlled by the Agnelli family, which also holds a controlling stake in Ferrari, CNH Industrial, Iveco Group, Juventus F.C., and The Economist Group.
-In July 2018, he was appointed chairman of Ferrari after Sergio Marchionne left due to health issues.
-In 2021, Elkann oversaw the merge between Fiat Chrysler and the PSA Group.
+Elkann chairs the automaker Stellantis and is the chief executive officer (CEO) of Exor, the holding company controlled by the Agnelli family, which also holds a controlling stake in Ferrari, CNH Industrial, Iveco Group, Juventus FC, and The Economist Group.
+In July 2018, he was appointed chairman of Ferrari, and briefly served as CEO from 2020 to 2021.
+In 2021, Elkann oversaw the merger between Fiat Chrysler and the PSA Group.
 He is the leader of a group that controls 14 brands, with production sites in 29 countries, employs 400,000 people, and is present in over 130 markets.